-Here at Tonic we spend our day thinking about how we can leverage the freshest generative AI techniques to help developers and data scientists build effortlessly using accurate and secure data with Tonic and Djinn.
+Here at Tonic we spend our day thinking about how we can leverage the freshest generative AI techniques to help developers and data scientists build effortlessly using accurate and secure data with Tonic.
 With new AI tools blowing up the internet like ChatGPT and Dall-E, we were inspired to apply new technologies like these to the problems we think about on the daily.
 We built Imafake as a fun example of what Stable Diffusion can do when leveraged for a de-identification task.

 One of the ways we make sure we are constantly innovating and improving our products is by hosting annual hackathons for our engineering team.
 At our most recent hackathon in June, the idea to add support for images to Tonic was thrown around.
 The Dalle-mini model had just been released and seemed like a great new tool to integrate into this concept.
 This inspired the idea to create a game of image telephone via an image-to-caption, caption-to-image pathway as a way to de-identify images.
 And Imafake was born.